The PREMIUM 2020-2021 Student Manual

 - reflective determination to grow and expand self-knowledge;

 Over the course of PREMIUM you will meet with your coach on several occasions.

 - Individual meetings: You will plan 3 individual meetings with your coach.
 These meetings are to take place spread out over the course of the programme and thus before set deadlines.
 In the 1-hour long individual sessions with your coach, you will analyze your performance and competence development goals.
 There are different prescribed topics for each meeting, but as coaching can be very dynamic the exact content of your meetings might slightly vary in practice.

-- Meeting 1 (to take place before Friday February 22nd): in this meeting you will discuss your working relationship with your coach, and the competence you wish to address during coaching, your goals with regards to the development of that competence.
+- Meeting 1 (to take place before Friday February 19th): in this meeting you will discuss your working relationship with your coach, the competence you wish to address during coaching, and your goals with regards to the development of that competence.
 The basis of the meeting will be the components of the PDP you completed before the meeting.